scipy-lectures/scientific-python-lectures/intro/pandas/index.md

-# Pandas from Numpy
+# Pandas from NumPy

+**Authors**: _Peter Rush, Matthew Brett_

-This is a short tutorial series teaching the Pandas data science library, starting from the Numpy array library, on which Pandas is based.
+This is a tutorial series teaching the Pandas data science library, starting from the NumPy array library, on which Pandas is based.

 ## Many sections are interactive